Fork me on GitHub

 Options: BROWSER, CUSTOM.

 <closureExternDeclarations> ArrayList<FileSet> 2.16.0 List of JavaScript files containing code that declares function names or other symbols.
-Use closureExterns to preserve symbols that are defined outside of the code you are compiling.
+Use closureExterns to preserve symbols that are defined outside the code you are compiling.
 The closureExterns parameter only has an effect if you are using a CompilationLevel of ADVANCED_OPTIMIZATIONS.

 These file names are relative to baseSourceDir directory.